 Sales Tax by City in Maricopa County

-As you can see above, Maricopa County (which includes the city of Phoenix) adds on .7 percent sales tax to support roads and jails, which brings the total sales tax to 6.3 percent.
+Maricopa County, which includes the city of Phoenix and is the state's biggest country, adds on .7 percent sales tax to support roads and jails, which brings the total sales tax to 6.3 percent.

 When it comes to shopping in the greater Phoenix area, you'll most likely pay the Maricopa County sales tax in addition to city and state taxes, and there are even some cities nearby (but outside the county) that are being considered as part of the same tax bracket.
 As a result, knowing what you should be paying in each city can help you decide where to shop to save money on city-specific fees.